WWJE-DT: Subchannel

-The station's ATSC 1.0 channel is carried on the multiplexed digital signal of ABC affiliate WCVB-TV:
+The station's ATSC 1.0 channel is carried on the multiplexed signal of ABC affiliate WCVB-TV:

 ATSC 3.0 lighthouse

 Analog-to-digital conversion

-WWJE-DT (as WZMY-TV) shut down its analog signal, over UHF channel 50, on December 1, 2008, which was within the permissible 90-day window prior to the original February 17, 2009 deadline for full-power television stations in the United States to transition from analog to digital broadcasts under federal mandate (this deadline was later moved to June 12, 2009).
-The station's digital signal continued to broadcast on its pre-transition UHF channel 35.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 50.
+WWJE-DT (as WZMY-TV) shut down its analog signal, over UHF channel 50, on December 1, 2008, which was within the permissible 90-day window prior to the original February 17, 2009, deadline for full-power television stations in the United States to transition from analog to digital broadcasts under federal mandate (this deadline was later moved to June 12, 2009).
+The station's digital signal continued to broadcast on its pre-transition UHF channel 35, using virtual channel 50.

 In 2010, WZMY-TV began broadcasting prime time MyNetworkTV programming in high definition.

 Former translators

 As WBIN-TV, the station's programming was also seen on three translators in southern New Hampshire.
-All three stations were owned by New Hampshire 1 Network, Inc., a sister company to Carlisle One Media that previously owned WYCN-CD in Nashua, New Hampshire (now NBC O&O WBTS-CD); historically co-owned with that station, the three repeaters were not included in a subsequent sale of WYCN.
+All three stations were owned by New Hampshire 1 Network, Inc., a sister company to Carlisle One Media that previously owned WYCN-CD in Nashua, New Hampshire (now NBC-owned WBTS-CD); historically co-owned with that station, the three repeaters were not included in a subsequent sale of WYCN.